Fertility, Pregnancy and IBD

 What nutrients should I look out for?

-Folic Acid (folate, vitamin B9): Folic acid is important to have a healthy baby and protects your baby from neural tube (brain, spine and spinal cord) birth defects like spina bifida.
+Folic Acid and Folate: Folic acid is important to have a healthy baby and protects your baby from neural tube (brain, spine and spinal cord) birth defects like spina bifida.
 Some IBD medications like methotrexate or sulfasalazine, can increase the risk of folic acid deficiency.

 You should begin taking 600-800 micrograms (the dosage found in most prenatal vitamins) of folate daily as soon as you are contemplating pregnancy and throughout your pregnancy.
 If you have a folate deficiency or are on sulfasalazine, you should take a higher supplementation of folate, around 1000-2000 micrograms (1-2 milligrams) per day as recommended by your doctor.